-- Continue participation with the Boston Urban Forest Coalition in Arbor Day planting and education events.
-Expand Arbor Day and other urban tree programming, including education for all ages. - Support community efforts to establish partnerships to advocate for and support tree issues in Boston. - Formalize a workshop series that provides technical support to neighborhood-based tree care and advocacy groups. - Establish an educational strategy to acquaint citizens and public agency personnel, specifically Parks Department, Public Works, BRA, EDIC, and Boston Transportation Department, with basic Parks Department procedures for care of trees. - Develop environmental education programs with an arboriculture focus for the Boston Public Schools.
+- Continue pa rticipation with the Boston Urban Forest Coalition in Arbor Day planting and education events.
+Expand Arbor Day and other urban tree programming, including education for all ages. - Support community efforts to establish partnerships to advocate for and support tree issues in Boston. - Continue to implement the educational strategy in the Lagan constituent response management system to acquaint citizens and public agency personnel, specifically Parks Department, Public Works, BRA, EDIC, and Boston Transportation Department, with basic Parks Department procedures for care of trees.